AlicenJoyHenning/masters/notebook/aria2.md

 > E: Could not open lock file /var/lib/dpkg/lock-frontend - open (13: Permission denied)
 > E: Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), are you root?

-THen ```sudo apt install python3-ffq``` gave the error:
+Then ```sudo apt install python3-ffq``` gave the error:
+> Reading package lists...
+Done
+> Building dependency tree...
+Done
+> Reading state information...
+Done
+> Package ffp is not available, but is referred to by another package.
+> This may mean that the package is missing, has been obsoleted, or
+> is only available from another source

+E: Package 'ffp' has no installation candidate

-## Downloading from online sources: Aria2
+## 2. Downloading from online sources: Aria2
 aria2 is a command line tool used to download files from the internet using HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink [more info here](https://aria2.github.io/)